Boreal

 It is Allah’s adoption of the pagan calendar that makes the observation of Ramadan, other than in Muhammad’s neighborhood, an absurdity.
 For some reason, from his perch in Paradise, not only could God not appreciate that the Earth was a sphere but that the amount of daylight on the far reaches of that sphere varies considerably depending on the season and the hemisphere, making His movable feast impossible to perform at times and a health risk.

-What are believers who live above the Arctic circle to do when the arrival of the Month of Great Heat coincides with a period of extreme cold and a sun that does not rise or rises for only a short period of time?
-Or worst, a period when the sun does not set or sets for a short period because of the tilting of our sphere back and forth during a solar year, something that Allah should have been aware of.
+What are believers who live above the Arctic circle to do when the arrival of the Month of Great Heat coincides with a period of extreme cold and a sun that does not rise or rises for a only a short period of time because of the tilting of our sphere back and forth during a solar year, something that Allah should have been aware of.

 Muhammad has nothing to say on the matter, leaving Islamic scholars to sort it out for themselves.
 Some have “suggested fasting by the clock instead of by the sun, using the sunrise and sunset times of the holy city of Mecca as opposed to local time.”
 This would, of course, contravene the Koran.